Don't Let Me Be the Last to Know: Commercial performance

 "Don't Let Me Be the Last to Know" was not commercially available in the United States and was released exclusively to mainstream radio on April 2, 2001.
 Therefore, the track received very minor success and failed to enter any Billboard charts; it did however reach number 36 on the Radio & Records pop chart.
 However, "Don't Let Me Be the Last to Know" was successful in Europe, debuting and peaking at number nine on the European Hot 100 Singles on the chart issue dated April 14, 2001.
 The song was also able to reach the top ten in Austria and Switzerland, while attaining top 20 positions in Belgium (Flanders), Finland, Ireland, Norway and Sweden.
-In the United Kingdom, it debuted and peaked at number 12 on April 7, 2001, exiting the UK Singles Chart after eight weeks.
+In the United Kingdom, it debuted and peaked at number 12 on April 7, 2001 (her first single not to reach the top 10), exiting the UK Singles Chart after eight weeks.
 "Don't Let Me Be the Last to Know" achieved commercial success in Romania, where it reached number one and was the third best-selling single of 2001.
 Despite reaching number 14 in Denmark, the song was later certified gold by International Federation of the Phonographic Industry (IFPI), for shipping over 4,000 units of the single in the country.
 The single was not released in Australia; instead, it was included as a bonus second disc of the limited edition of Oops!...
 I Did It Again released in the country.